postmannen/websocket-testing-json/README.md

 # websocket test using JSON

+## Execute a Go/Golang HTML template existing on Go backend server from JavaScript in Web browser

 The idea is:

 * The user do some action in the browser.
 For example ask the server for a Go Web Template to be drawn.